After the body of 47-year-old Annie Chapman was found at 29 Hanbury Street on September 8, 1888, London descended into a

-In September 1888, the Whitechapel district of London found itself in the midst of a blood-curdling series of homicides.
-Five prostitutes were not only slashed to death but utterly mutilated with their organs removed.
-Indeed, as written by The New York Times in September 1888, “The murders are certainly the most ghastly and mysterious known to English police history.”
+In September 1888, the Whitechapel district of London found itself plagued by a gruesome series of homicides.
+Five women were not only slashed to death but utterly mutilated with their organs removed.
+Indeed, as The New York Times described it in September 1888, “The murders are certainly the most ghastly and mysterious known to English police history.”

 But on the night that 47-year-old Annie Chapman met her grisly end, the murderer, Jack the Ripper, had not yet risen to infamy.
-Chapman’s murder helped alert the public to the terror that was only then beginning to take shape.
+In fact, Annie Chapman’s murder helped alert the public to the terror that was only then beginning to take shape.
+This is her tragic story.

 In the late 1800s, the women of London had few opportunities.
 They could get married or live in poverty.
 Annie Chapman chose the former, and lived with her husband, John, a coachman.
 However, after their youngest daughter, Emily, died of meningitis at the age of 12, the couple fell into troubled times and separated in 1884.